 Navigating the site:

-We must rethink how we think, learn and act.
+We must completely reconsider how we think, learn and act.

 The context of a warmer ocean, both surface and deep bottom waters is essential to knowing that this thermal transfer has caused a melting of polar ice and an expansion of the oceans accelerating a foot rise in sea level in the last 100 years.
 While we cannot scientifically know to what extent atmosphere and ocean warming is reaching a level of no return by inducing irreversible changes in plant and animal ecology sufficient facts are known well enough to know that this is the greatest amount of carbon dioxide in the air in 400,000 years.